-Many relationship coaches worldwide say understanding the five love languages is the secret to a successful relationship.
+Understanding the 5 love languages is the secret to a successful relationship according to relationship coaches across the globe.
 Haven’t heard of the idea before?
 With the help of experts, we drill down what the five love languages mean and how understanding them could change your relationship for the better.

 The 5 love languages defined